arazabishov/thesis/README.md

-# An RRB-Tree based vector for Rust
+# A technical report about RRB-Tree based vector for Rust

 ## The project links